 Piazza San Pietro (St Peter’s Square)

 This Vatican photo spot is known for its curved colonnades that follow the edges of the piazza.
 The statue-topped columns can be captured on their own contrasted against the blue of the sky, or as a part of the piazza with its Ejyptian obelisk in the center and St Peter’s Basilica in the background.

 If you’re lucky, you may also spot some of the Swiss Guard hanging around here in their brightly striped (and slightly ridiculous) uniform.
-Take a telephoto zoom lens to capture the guards from an appropriate distance.
+Take a telephoto zoom lens to capture the guards against an appropriate distance.

 One of the best places to see Rome is from the banks of the River Tiber.
-A neat spot for photography is around the south end of Ponte Umberto I where you can look west towards the arches of the Ponte Sant’Angelo (St. Angelo Bridge) with St Peter’s Basilica standing proudly behind it.
+A neat spot for photography is around the south end of Ponte Umberto I, where you can look west towards the arches of the Ponte Sant’Angelo (St. Angelo Bridge) with St Peter’s Basilica standing proudly behind it.

-This location is great to visit after sunset when the sky lights up in pinks and reds.
-Arm yourself with a polarizing filter when visiting this Rome photography spot as it will help to saturate your images and tone down any unwanted light reflections from the water.
+This location is great to visit after sunset, when the sky lights up in pinks and reds.
+Arm yourself with a polarizing filter when visiting this Rome photography spot, as it will help to saturate your images and tone down any unwanted light reflections from the water.

 Trastevere is a place where you can go beyond the famous Roman monuments and instead capture the charm behind the scenes.
 This neighborhood features quaint alleys, leafy doorways, parked mopeds, and small pizzerias with al fresco seating that reflect the relaxed Italian lifestyle.

 Head to Piazza di Santa Maria in the late afternoon and evening to capture the local buzz in Trastevere.
-A tripod may be useful at this spot for photographing people as they move about in the evening light.
+A travel tripod may be useful at this spot for photographing people as they move about in the evening light.